anasmounsif/Language_Detection/README.md

 | ...      | ...                                   |

 You can give the script the [*name*](https://github.com/anasmounsif/Language_Detection/blob/master/config.ini#L16) of the CSV by using the configuration file.

+###### You don't have the input.csv?

+The script is able to automatically generate for you an input.csv file starting from the folder where the repositories are cloned, all you have to do is set `input_generator=1` [*here*](https://github.com/anasmounsif/Language_Detection/blob/master/config.ini#L20) and [*supply*](https://github.com/anasmounsif/Language_Detection/blob/master/config.ini#L21) the path where the repositories are.

+---

 Language Detection uses the library [*langdetect*](https://github.com/Mimino666/langdetect) which implements an improved Naive Bayes classifier through character normalization and application of specific filters, for more details see: [*langdetect slideshare*](https://www.slideshare.net/shuyo/language-detection-library-for-java).